Eyes Wide Open (Sabrina Carpenter song): Live performances

 "Eyes Wide Open" was first performed on Radio Disney Music Awards 2015, where she did a medley with her single "We'll Be the Stars".
 She performed the song at D23 Expo in 2015 along with "Take on the World", "Can't Blame a Girl for Trying", a cover of "FourFiveSeconds", "The Middle of Starting Over" and "We'll Be the Stars".
 The song was also performed on YTV Summer Beach Bash II, in August, 2015.
-In 2016, Carpenter performed the song on the Honda Stage at the iHeartRadio Theater LA along with some covers and songs from his first and second album.
+In 2016, Carpenter performed the song on the Honda Stage at the iHeartRadio Theater LA along with some covers and songs from her first and second album.
 The song was part of her debut headline tour, being the fifteenth song to be performed.
 The song was included on The De-Tour being the thirteenth song to be performed.